hitohiro-sh/common-utils/README.md

 # common-utils

-Tiny utilities for access relational database.
+Simple utilities for access a relational database.

 # Future Works

-Maybe support NoSQL.
+Support for NoSQL.